adonev/PDE2022/README.md

-# PDE2022
+# NumAnal2021.github.io
-NYU Partial Differential Equations class by A. Donev in Fall of 2022
+Class page and collaboration repositories for Numerical Analysis class at NYU taught by Aleks Donev